The 21 Best Things To Do in Bucharest, Romania

 Carturesti Carusel bookstore - one of the most photogenic places in Bucharest

-Built in 1808, Manuc’s Inn is one of only 3 surviving 19th century inns in Bucharest’s Old Town.
-Following restoration works the inn is a popular spot to visit, largely thanks to the pleasant architecture and beautiful interior courtyard.
+Built in 1808, Manuc’s Inn is one of only three surviving 19th century inns in Bucharest’s Old Town.
+Following restoration works, the inn is a popular spot to visit, largely thanks to the pleasant architecture and beautiful interior courtyard.

 In the 19th century, Manuc’s Inn was an important commercial complex, with vendors gathering here to sell their goods.
-The inn is one of Europe’s last remaining caravanserais – roadside inns for travellers and traders.
-Although it is currently not possible to stay at the inn, you are free to admire the lovely interior.
+The inn is one of Europe’s last remaining caravanserais (roadside inns for travellers and traders).
+Although it’s currently not possible to stay at the inn, you are free to admire the lovely interior.

 Manuc's Inn, one of 3 surviving inns from the 19th Century in Bucharest Old Town